Alternate Fighter: Expanded

 • You have advantage on any weapon attacks you make.

-• Once per turn when you hit with a weapon attack, you deal bonus damage equal to one roll of your Exploit Die.
+• Once per turn when you hit with a weapon attack, you deal bonus damage equal to your Exploit Die.

-• You gain a bonus to Strength, Dexterity, and Constitution saving throws equal to one roll of your Exploit Die.
+• You gain a bonus to Strength, Dexterity, and Constitution saving throws equal to your Exploit Die.

 • When you take the Attack action on your turn, you can make one additional weapon attack as part of that action.